 My thoughts aren’t too deep at two in the morning.

-But that particular insomnia filled night, I did have one very surprising thought.
-A very fleeting idea moved through my sleep deprived mind that I should write a book about a psychic matchmaker.
+But that particular insomnia ridden night, I did have one very surprising thought.
+A fleeting idea moved through my sleep deprived mind that I should write a book about a psychic matchmaker.

 I immediately dismissed that nonsense because I had no desire to be a writer.
 The idea of a writing a book seemed preposterous.